apache/mesos/docs/scheduler-http-api.md

 If master realizes that the subscription connection is broken, it marks the scheduler as "disconnected" and starts a failover timeout (failover timeout is part of FrameworkInfo).
 It also drops any pending events in its queue.
 Additionally, it rejects subsequent non-subscribe HTTP requests to "/scheduler" with "403 Forbidden", until the scheduler subscribes again with "/scheduler".
 If the scheduler *does not* re-subscribe within the failover timeout, the master considers the scheduler gone forever and shuts down all its executors, thus killing all its tasks.
 Therefore, all production schedulers are recommended to use a high value (e.g., 4 weeks) for the failover timeout.

-NOTE: To force shutdown of a framework before the failover timeout elapses (e.g., during framework development and testing), either the framework can send the `TEARDOWN` call (part of the Scheduler API) or an operator can use the "/master/teardown" endpoint (part of the Operator API).
+NOTE: To force shutdown of a framework before the failover timeout elapses (e.g., during framework development and testing), either the framework can send the `TEARDOWN` call (part of the Scheduler API) or an operator can use the [/teardown](endpoints/master/teardown.md) master endpoint (part of the Operator API).

 If the scheduler realizes that its subscription connection to "/scheduler" is broken or the master has changed (e.g., via ZooKeeper), it should resubscribe (using a backoff strategy).
 This is done by sending a `SUBSCRIBE` request (with framework ID set) on a **new** persistent connection to the "/scheduler" endpoint on the (possibly new) master.
 It should not send new non-subscribe HTTP requests to "/scheduler" unless it receives a `SUBSCRIBED` event; such requests will result in "403 Forbidden".